foundriesio/docs/source/customer-factory/getting-started.rst

    Select "Create New Token".

-   Give the token a name, and select "Create".
+   Give the token a name and select "Create".

    .. figure:: /_static/create-token-dialog.png
       :alt: Create token dialog